shmugoh/sv-dlp/README.md

 [W.I.P]

 ## **FAQ**
-## **Is this in a pre-release state?**
-For now, yes.
-Until all services reach a 95% state (except Baidu due to its own branch) and the UX is considered good by my standards, sv-dlp will stay as a pre-release.
 ## **Why aren't all my coordinates from .csv downloading?**
 Depending on how close the given coordinates are, it'll download the same panorama ID no matter the difference.
 It's recommended to use .json or .csv with panorama IDs instead.
 ## **Can X Service be added?**